Defended a property tycoon in a high-profile family dispute at LCIA India

 All of Adani Group’s arbitrations are conducted by ELP, whether in the coal and carbon, commodities or oil and gas sectors.

-Multinational clients include engineering and construction group McDermott and Sterlite Technologies, which is a subsidiary of Vedanta oil and gas group, and Malaysian crane manufacturer IMPSA, for whom it is acting in an ad hoc arbitration against Jawaharlal Nehru Port, India’s largest port.
+Multinational clients include engineering and construction group McDermott and Sterlite Technologies, which is a subsidiary of the Vedanta oil and gas group, and Malaysian crane manufacturer IMPSA, for whom it is acting in an ad hoc arbitration against Jawaharlal Nehru Port, India’s largest port.
 It also counts Indian multinational Welspun and Anglo-Swiss chemicals company Ineos as clients.

 In court, it succeeded in defending the joinder of a third party to an arbitration agreement in a Singapore arbitration by invoking “alter ego” principles.
 The third party had moved the Indian court to suspend the arbitration.